Finding a good place to live will help you have a great international study experience. Research your options and

 Applying for a hall

 International students are guaranteed an offer for a hall if you apply by the deadlines below.
 If you apply after these dates, your application will be prioritised but cannot be guaranteed.
 You also might not receive your first or second choice.

 - Trimester 1: hall applications open 1 August, due 1 October

 - Trimester 2: hall applications open 1 April, due 1 May

 Read our application advice first.
-International students do not need to provide a reference with their accommodation application.
+International students need to provide a reference with their accommodation application.
 Any information you provide in the application form will be confidential.

 Apply using the online accommodation application form.